 The Bible is so important that Jesus said of it, "Man does not live on bread alone, but by every word that comes from the mouth of God" (Matthew 4:4).
 That is, we can stuff our faces with what the world offers, but it will never fully satisfy the way God's Word does.

 What benefit will we get from reading the Bible?
-What kind of satisfaction we can get from God's Word?
+What kind of satisfaction can we get from God's Word?
 With all the different things that distract us and demand our attention every hour of every day, why should we spend time with God's Word?

 The Bible isn't just a book of pages and passages to be memorized.
 The Bible is much more alive, much more useful and practical than you may think.
 To leave it on the shelf is to miss out on an opportunity for a fuller, more satisfying, joyful life.